limebit/medmodels/docs/developer_guide/pull-request.md

 **3. Address Feedback and Merge:**

 - Once submitted, reviewers may provide feedback or request changes.
 Address these comments and make any necessary adjustments to your code.
-- After receiving approval from reviewers, you can merge your pull request into the main branch.
+- After receiving approval from reviewers, admins can merge your pull request into the main branch.

-**Using Conventional Commits effectively helps maintain a clear and organized commit history for the project.**

-By following these steps and adhering to the Conventional Commits standard, you'll ensure a smooth pull request experience for yourself and the MedModels maintainers.